ceiesRobots/IndoorLocalization_PathPlanning/README.md

 o	Find camera matrix, new camera matrix, dist vector, and roi vector for calibrate the camera.

 ## The Team
-Abdullah AbdulRahim Qusaier : Aqaseer0001@stu.kau.edu.sa
+Abdullah AbdulRahim Qusaier : abdullahqusaier@gmail.com
-Ibrahim Waleed Alfaris: ialfaris@stu.kau.edu.sa
+Ibrahim Waleed Alfaris: ialfa499@gmail.com
-Osamah Mohammed BaDughaish: odughaish@stu.kau.edu.sa
+Osamah Mohammed BaDughaish: osamah.badghaish@gmail.com

 ## Acknowledgement
 The project was finished with technical and logistics help from Robotics Lab at Center Of Excellence in Intelligent Engineering Systems, KAU.